 - Psychoeducation: Initially, clients learn about the interaction between thoughts, feelings, and behaviors.
 They begin to more fully understand the role of automatic negative thinking in maintaining emotional distress through cognitive therapy.

-- Cognitive Restructuring: MBCT incorporates cognitive therapy techniques to identify and challenge negative thought patterns.
+- Cognitive Restructuring: MBCT incorporates cognitive techniques to identify and challenge negative thought patterns.
 Individuals learn to recognize automatic negative thoughts and develop more adaptive ways of responding to them.

 In and Out of Session Work

-Mindfulness-based Cognitive Therapy Goals
+What is Mindfulness-based Cognitive Therapy Succesful With?

-The goals of MBCT include:
+The hoped-for outcomes of MBCT include:

 - Increased awareness of thoughts and feelings: Clients learn to observe their thoughts and emotions without attaching judgment or reacting impulsively to them.
 This helps in creating a space between thoughts and reactions, leading to more adaptive responses.

-- Mindful Coping: Clients develop skills to manage stress, negative emotions, and difficult situations by applying mindfulness techniques to stay grounded in the present moment.
+- Coping: Clients develop skills to manage stress, negative emotions, and difficult situations by applying mindfulness techniques to stay grounded in the present moment.
 The stresses may not go away, but you’ll feel more capable of managing them and possibly putting them aside when needed.

 - Enhancing Well-being: Beyond managing specific symptoms, MBCT aims to improve overall well-being by promoting self-awareness, self-compassion, and resilience.
 It is, therefore, a great approach for people feeling a general sense of malaise.

-The effectiveness of MBCT often relies on regular practice and integrating mindfulness techniques into daily life.
+The effectiveness of MBCT often relies on regular practice and integrating these techniques into daily life.
 By consistently applying these skills, people can experience lasting benefits in managing their mental health and overall well-being.

 Mindfulness-Based Cognitive Therapy Results